DanielVr07/Geographic_Ranges/README.md

 # Estimating Geographic Ranges in Freshwater Species

-R code for the analyses from "Comparing methods for estimating geographic ranges in freshwater fishes: several mirrors of the same reality" by Valencia-Rodríguez et al. 2024.
-Freshwater Biology.
+This repository contains the necessary code and data to reproduce the analyses performed in Valencia-Rodríguez et al. "Comparing methods for estimating geographic ranges in freshwater fishes: several mirrors of the same reality" submitted to the journal Freshwater Biology.

-R code to replicate all data treatment and analyses from the paper

 ## File description: